apizzo1/python-api-challenge/README.md

 * [OpenweatherMap API](https://openweathermap.org/api) - used to collect weather data for cities around the world
 * [CitiPy](https://pypi.org/project/citipy/) - used to generate list of cities to be analyzed in this challenge

+First, a list of 500+ cities was generated using CitiPy.
+Next, weatherdata was collected using OpenWeatherMap's API.
+The list of cities used was exported to a csv and can be found in the output folder under WeatherPy.

 ## Visualizations

 Scatter plots were generated to show the following relationships: